sowoi/plugin-seafile-quota-to-influxdb/README.md

 # plugin-seafile-quota-to-influxdb
-This plugin creates metrics from Seafile libraries quotas and stores them in InfluxDB
+This standalone plugin creates metrics from Seafile libraries quotas and stores them in InfluxDB

 # Prerequisites
 - See requirements.txt